HawaiianSpy/blipvert/README.md

 P.P.S.
 I do intend to make a better version of this read me file.

-Updates:

-25 July, 2021: Blipvert now has a complete unit test suite that covers all the code in the transforms.

-14 July, 2025: Blipvert now has official support for multi-threading in the transforms.
-And there are added multi-threaded versions of the single-thread unit tests.

 ******************************

 #### The ```TransformFramerateTests``` project is a single-threaded Windows console application that tests and displays the frame rates for various transforms at the HD (1920 x 1080) and 4K (3840 x 2160) video resolutions.

 #### The ```MTTransformFramerateTests``` project is a multi-threaded Windows console application that tests and displays the frame rates for various transforms at the HD (1920 x 1080) and 4K (3840 x 2160) video resolutions.
-And it's a LOT faster than the single thread-version!
+It spawns as many threads a possible just to beat on the code.
+Usually, given the OS overhead, four threads would probably be faster than thirty.
+Experiment with the number of threads yourself.

 ******************************